formath/tensorflow-predictor-cpp/README.md

 # tensorflow-predictor-cpp
 TensorFlow prediction using its C++ API.
+Have tested on OSX.
 Contains two examples:
 * simple model `c = a * b`
 * an industrial deep model for large scale click through rate prediction